🛠️

 Cross-chain transfers interact with two different blockchains, so sending KDA from one chain to another requires two separate transactions, one on each chain.

-If you would like to learn more about transfers in Kadena, check out this article.
+If you would like to learn more about transfers in Kadena,.